Mid Cornwall Mining, past & present; Green Construction & Power; Nature & Habitats; Stories & Creative Arts: –

 And if you would like help with History or Climate work in a school, just ask!
 We are now planning a course for teachers, ready for the Autumn Term.

-Where to find us and introduction to the site
+Where to find us and a little more about the Adventure site

 You will find us perched high on ‘Penpillick Hill’ a few miles north of its famous big cousin, the Eden Project, where you can enjoy ever-changing, beautiful views of St Austell Bay, some of which are shared in the slider above.